 Our community celebrates the sacrament

-Sunday of the month during any of our
+of baptism during any of our weekend

 Contact Person: speak to